cardsfromtheedge/cardsfromtheedge.github.io/_posts/2018-07-20-Midsummer-Storm.md

 Tomorrow is another day, may it be a calm one.

-Feeling gratitude, for joining me through the storm. ☺
+Feeling gratitude, for you joining me through the storm. ☺